jessekommandeur/spotiwy/README.md

 ### cotrole:
 - availability(): controleert of een gebruikersnaam al in gebruik is.
-- passwordcheck(): gaat na of de twee ingevoerde wachtwoorden overeenkomen
+- passwordcheck(): gaat na of de twee ingevoerde wachtwoorden overeenkomen.
 - usernamecheck(): gaat na of de gebruikersnaam beschikbaar is.